makeusabrew/freezer/README.md

 important to code against.

-It works by saving a copy of a given feed each time it changes, later allowing fine-grained playback of those changes when *you* want them to change.
+It works by saving a copy of a given feed each time it changes, later allowing fine-grained playback of those changes in a predictable, controlled manner.
 These changes can be initiated manually or programatically to allow manual or automated testing against traditionally hard to capture, hard to analyse, hard to control and hard to replay data.